01 of 07

 Start With Fresh Cheese

-To make this recipe, begin with a fresh Mexican cheese.
-If you can't find queso de freier, queso blanco and queso fresco will work well.
+To make this recipe, begin with a fresh Mexican cheese or queso de freier.
+You can also use queso blanco (white cheese) and queso fresco (farmer's cheese), which will work just as well.
 Unwrap the cheese from its packaging and place it on a cutting board or plate.Continue to 3 of 7 below.

 03 of 07